Permaset Inks Gone Global! Here’s A Story of Our US Ambassador, Troy Cloth and Paper

 When we first started up about 4 years ago, we used water based inks for screen printing right from the start.
 Being a self-taught screen printer, working mostly on paper, that was just what I had always used.

-Troy Cloth and Paper print t-shirts, greeting cards, art prints, wrapping paper, sketchbooks and more in their print shop in Troy, New York using Permaset’s water based inks.
+Troy Cloth and Paper print t-shirts, greeting cards, art prints, wrapping paper, sketchbooks and more in their print shop in Troy, New York using PERMASET water based inks.

-What’s more the Permaset process colours and the Permatone colour matching set of inks have been granted Approval by the Soil Association of the UK 2021-2022, one of the first ranges outside of the UK to gain this organic approval
+What’s more the PERMASET Process Colours and the PERMATONE colour matching set of inks have been granted Approval of the Soil Association of the UK (GOTS V6) one of the first ranges outside of the UK to gain this organic approval.

 TIPS ON USING WATER BASED INKS FOR SCREEN PRINTING